ruhtar/ByteStore/README.md

 # User Authentication Project Using JWT and Cache

 This project is an implementation of a user authentication system using JSON Web Tokens (JWT).
-It has been developed using the .NET programming language, Entity Framework Core, and the MySQL database.
+It has been developed using the .NET programming language, Entity Framework Core, the MySQL database and Redis cache.

 ## Features